Sport in Jamaica: Tennis

+The Jamaica men's national tennis team represents Jamaica in Davis Cup tennis and have participated in the Davis Cup since 1988 (Jamaican Players previously competed under the West Indies Team).

 Association football

 Association football is a very popular sport in Jamaica, and is played at the professional and amateur levels, as well as informally on the street.
 The Jamaica national football team has won the Caribbean Cup five times, in 1991, 1998, 2005, 2008 and 2010.
 In addition, Jamaica advanced to the 1998 FIFA World Cup, where they earned a 2–1 win against Japan, although failing to advance past the first round.
 The Jamaica National Premier League is the first division football league in the country.
 The top two teams from Jamaica qualify for the CFU Club Championship.
 A top three finish in the CFU Club Championship grants a spot in the CONCACAF Champions League.

 Basketball

 The island's fastest growing sport has produced several world-class athletes, most notably Basketball Hall of Fame player Patrick Ewing.

 Lacrosse

 For the first time, Jamaica will feature a national team at the 2022 Under-19 World Lacrosse Championships.